The most beautiful phone ever has one wildly annoying issue

 So far, the battery has made the S8 warm, like most phones get, but not dangerously hot.
 Hopefully Samsung's new eight-point battery test has done its job keeping all future handsets combustion-free, unlike the poor Note 7.
 The battery reserves lasted a good, long time.
 Overall, it's zippier than the Galaxy S7, but not so much better at its core that S7 owners should dash to upgrade.

-What you really need to know is that the S8 is a fast, competent, visually stunning device that you'll probably want to use with a case.
+What you really need to know is that the S8 is an extremely fast, highly competent, visually stunning device that you'll probably want to use with a case.
 Yes, this will hide most of its beautiful lines.
 Tough luck: It's just too costly and pretty to risk dropping.

 So long as you aren't hanging all your hopes on work-in-progress Bixby (Google Assistant is an easy alternative to invoke) and have the patience of a saint when unlocking the phone, the Galaxy S8 is a sound buy that will make your friends jealous of its tall, curved, crazy-elegant screen.
 If you're serious about buying, I'd make a special trip to test out the fingerprint reader before taking the plunge.
 And if your current phone isn't yet on its last legs, it doesn't hurt to wait and see how the S8's battery fares in the wild in the weeks ahead.